Currency in Thailand

 Whether you’re heading to Phuket, enjoying a stopover in Bangkok, or ready to explore the mountains near Chiang Mai, your trip will go a lot more smoothly if you’re up to speed on Thailand’s currency and payment systems.

-The official currency in Thailand is the Thai baht, which is represented by the international code THB and the symbol ฿.
+The currency used in Thailand is called the Thai baht.
+It is the official currency in Thailand and is represented by the international code THB and the symbol ฿.
 It’s common to see the symbol ฿ written after the price value, as in 40฿.

 As with many other currencies, the baht has a mixture of coins and banknotes in circulation.
 One baht consists of 100 satang, though the value of satang is so low that you’re unlikely to come across a satang coin during your stay.